mocks-server/website/docs/plugins-inquirer-cli.md

 ## plugin-inquirer-cli

-__The Mocks Server main distribution includes the [inquirer-cli plugin](https://www.npmjs.com/package/@mocks-server/plugin-inquirer-cli) preinstalled__.
+__The Mocks Server main distribution includes the [inquirerCli plugin](https://www.npmjs.com/package/@mocks-server/plugin-inquirer-cli) preinstalled__.
 It provides an interactive CLI that allows to change the server settings while it is running, displays server logs, etc.

 ## Usage

-If you are using this plugin _(enabled by default)_, you don't need to provide all your desired options using the [configuration file](configuration-file.md) or [command line arguments](configuration-command-line-arguments.md) when starting the server.
+If you are using this plugin _(enabled by default)_, you don't need to provide all your desired options using the [configuration](configuration-methods.md) when starting the server.
 The CLI allows to change settings while the server is running.

 ```bash
 npm run mocks